 Apps to create cinemagraphs

-Easily one of the best cinemagraph apps.
-Cinemask has everything you can hope for in a cinemagraph app:
+Easily one of the best cinemagraph apps available.
+Cinemask has everything you need in a cinemagraph app:

 - Ability to trim the part of the video you want to use as the animated section